sta518-f19/website/content/learningmodules/lm1/github_markdown/activity0101.md

 Merge conflicts will more than likely come up as you work in your teams throughout the semester.
 To resolve them, you (the repo owner) just needs to decide which is the correct version

+## Reflection

+As a team, discuss your responses to these questions.

+> What is version control and why do we care?
+> What is git vs GitHub and do I need to care?
+> What is still muddy?

 ## Up Next

 ### R and RStudio